 That support is greatly appreciated as it contributes to the continuing education of the department's faculty, fellows, residents and students.

-In addition to the traditional Chairman's Derby Lecture presented the week of the world-famous Kentucky Derby, the University of Louisville Department of Medicine hosts seven other "named" lectures.
+In addition to the traditional Chairman's Derby Lecture presented the week of the world-famous Kentucky Derby, the University of Louisville Department of Medicine hosts six other "named" lectures.

 Those lectures include:

 John Walker Moore, M.D., was born in McConnellsville, South Carolina, and earned a BS degree at North Carolina’s Davidson College in 1906.
 He began medical school at the University of North Carolina at Chapel Hill and earned his MD from the University of Pennsylvania in 1912.

 After an internship at Episcopal Hospital in Philadelphia, he came to the University of Louisville as an instructor of pathology and bacteriology in 1915.

 In 1917, he joined the U.S. Army as a captain and served overseas for 18 months with the American Expeditionary Force as Officer in Charge of Laboratories at the hospital center in Nantes, France.

 Dr. Moore returned to Louisville in 1923 and was named chairman of the University of Louisville Department of Medicine as well as Staff Executive of Louisville General Hospital.

 When Dean Stuart Graves resigned his post in 1928, Dr. Moore served in the interim administrative committee until his eventual appointment as dean at the end of that year and continued in those posts until 1949.